runvnc/mr_reddit/README.md

 A plugin for [MindRoot](https://github.com/runvnc/mindroot) that monitors a configured subreddit and creates chat sessions for new posts.

+If you have a question about setting this up or anything, you can message me on reddit, Discord, or Telegram as `runvnc`.

 ## Installation

 1. In the MindRoot Admin page UI, go to the Plugins section